 The liners also minimize the number of times you have to wash the sleeping bag.
 Since they are the ones always in contact with your body, all you have to do is remove the liner and wash it.
 There are liner fabrics that dry up really fast like silk, so you do not have to worry about it being still wet when night comes.

 Sleeping bag liners are always very expensive.
 However, you can spend a considerably small amount and get a better or equally capable liner when you make one at home.
 The steps mostly require a material, threads and a sewing machine/needle.
+For the best sleeping bag liner, check out our piece on this topic.

 So how do you like out DIY projects for creating your own sleeping bag liner?
 Perhaps you have a DIY tip that you can share with us?
 Let us know in the comments!